pub upgradeSend feedback

 $ pub upgrade Dependencies upgraded!

-pub gets will use the same versions of those
+pub get will use the same versions of those

 dependencies.
-Application packages should check in the lockfile to
+For application packages, check in the lockfile to

-source control; this ensures the application will use the exact same
+source control; this ensures the application has the exact same

 versions of all dependencies for all developers and when deployed to

 production.
-Library packages should not check in the lockfile, though,
+For library packages, don’t check in the lockfile,

 If a lockfile already exists,